-A handful of sources have emerged as regular MMT podcast producers, featuring principal proponents describing how money works in sovereign nations with fiat economies and exploring their implications.
+A handful of sources have emerged as regular MMT podcast producers, often featuring principal proponents describing how money works in sovereign nations with fiat economies and amplifying MMT literate voices from related disciplines.
 We encourage you to subscribe and listen regularly to:

 MMT podcast (@MMTPodcast) Hosted by Patricia Pino (@PatriciaNPino) and Christian Reilly (@christreilly) via REKNR (@reknrmag).

-Pocket Change, (@pocketchangemmt)hosted by Adam Rice (@adamarice) beginning in May 2018
+Pocket Change, (@pocketchangemmt) Hosted by Adam Rice (@adamarice)

 Below we’ve linked to podcasts from sources helping to inform a broader public as an occasional part of their programming.